PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="On June 25, 2025, the market for Zohran mahmadi becoming Mayor of NYC jumped up - but the transition took one full hour." path="sudden_price_change/nyc_election_mahmadi.json"}

-Since news can have such a strong effe
+Since news can have such a strong effect, we expect the mutual information

 ### Model Performance